What is the Good Book Club?

 Will there be other resources?

 Yes!
-In addition to Forward Day by Day, Forward Movement offers the Bible Challenge series, A Journey with Luke and A Journey through Acts (coming soon), with theological reflections written by faith leaders from around the world.
+In addition to Forward Day by Day, Forward Movement offers the Bible Challenge series, A Journey with Luke and A Journey through Acts, with theological reflections written by faith leaders from around the world.
 Forward Movement also will provide a free, downloadable discussion guide for groups.
 Further, many partners are working with Forward Movement to create resources to support you on your journey in the Good Book Club.
 These resources will include videos, podcasts, blogs, and study guides for all ages.

 How much does it cost?